taofeeklanre/Docker-Project-1/README.md

 8. Launch a MySQL database instance using Amazon RDS.

 9. Create EC2 Instance Connect Endpoint
+## Architecture Reference Diagram
+![Project Endpoint]

 10. Configure EC2 instance connectivity.

-11. Register a New Domain Name in Route 53

-12. Use Amazon Route 53 to register and manage your domain.

-13. Create Repository to Store the Application Codes

-14. Initialize a Git repository for your application code.

-15. Add the Application Code to the GitHub Repository

-16. Push your application code to GitHub.

-17. Create a Repository to Store the Dockerfile

-18. Set up a separate repository for Docker configuration.

-19. Create a Personal Access Token

-20. Generate a GitHub personal access token for authentication.

-21. Create a Dockerfile for the Project

-22. Write a Dockerfile to define your application's Docker image.

-23. Add Build Arguments and Environment Variables to the Dockerfile

-24. Configure build arguments and environment variables for flexibility.

-25. Create a Script to Build the Docker Image

-26. Develop a build script to automate Docker image creation.

-27. Make the Script Executable

-28. Modify script permissions to make it executable.

-29. Build the Docker Image

-30. Execute the build script to create your Docker image.

-31. Install the AWS Command Line CLI

-32. Install the AWS CLI for AWS operations.

-33. Create an IAM User with Programmatic Access

-34. Set up an IAM user with necessary permissions for AWS services.

-35. Run the AWS Configure Command

-36. Configure AWS CLI with your IAM credentials using aws configure.

-37. Create a Repository in Amazon ECR with AWS CLI

-38. Use AWS CLI to create an ECR repository for storing Docker images.

-39. Push the Docker Image to the Amazon ECR Repository

-40. Authenticate Docker to ECR and push your image.

-41. Migrate Database File (Rentzone MySQL)

-42. Import your MySQL database into the RDS instance.
+12. Register a New Domain Name in Route 53

+13. Use Amazon Route 53 to register and manage your domain.

+14. Create Repository to Store the Application Codes

+15. Initialize a Git repository for your application code.

+16. Add the Application Code to the GitHub Repository

+17. Push your application code to GitHub.

+18. Create a Repository to Store the Dockerfile

+19. Set up a separate repository for Docker configuration.

+20. Create a Personal Access Token

+21. Generate a GitHub personal access token for authentication.

+22. Create a Dockerfile for the Project

+23. Write a Dockerfile to define your application's Docker image.

+24. Add Build Arguments and Environment Variables to the Dockerfile

+25. Configure build arguments and environment variables for flexibility.

+26. Create a Script to Build the Docker Image

+27. Develop a build script to automate Docker image creation.

+28. Make the Script Executable

+29. Modify script permissions to make it executable.

+30. Build the Docker Image

+31. Execute the build script to create your Docker image.

+32. Install the AWS Command Line CLI

+33. Install the AWS CLI for AWS operations.

+34. Create an IAM User with Programmatic Access

+35. Set up an IAM user with necessary permissions for AWS services.

+36. Run the AWS Configure Command

+37. Configure AWS CLI with your IAM credentials using aws configure.

+38. Create a Repository in Amazon ECR with AWS CLI

+39. Use AWS CLI to create an ECR repository for storing Docker images.

+40. Push the Docker Image to the Amazon ECR Repository

+41. Authenticate Docker to ECR and push your image.

+42. Migrate Database File (Rentzone MySQL)

+43. Import your MySQL database into the RDS instance.

 ### Part 3: Create Application Load Balancer, ACM, ECS, Record Set in Route 53, and Others
 1. Creating an Application Load Balancer